 Data visualisation has become one of the most indispensable elements of data analytics tools.
 If you’re an analyst, there is probably a strong chance you had to develop a visual representation of your analysis or utilise some form of data visualisation at some point.
 Here we need to make clear that there are differences between professional data visualisation tools often integrated through already mentioned BI tools, free available solutions as well as paid charting libraries.
 They’re simply not the same.
 Also, if you look at data visualisation in a broad sense, Excel and PowerPoint also have it on offer, but they simply cannot meet the advanced requirements of a data analyst who usually chooses professional BI or data viz tools as well as modern charting libraries, as mentioned.
 We will take a closer look at Highcharts as one of the most popular charting libraries on the market.

 WebGL-powered boost module to render millions of datapoints directly in the browser

-Highcharts is a multi-platform library that is designed for developers looking to add interactive charts into web and mobile projects.
-This charting library works with any back-end database and data can be given in CSV, JSON or updated live.
+Highcharts is a multi-platform library that is designed for developers looking to add interactive charts to web and mobile projects.
+With a promising 4.6 stars rating in Capterra and 4.5 in G2Crowd, this charting library works with any back-end database and data can be given in CSV, JSON, or updated live.
 They also feature intelligent responsiveness that fits the desired chart into the dimensions of the specific container but also places non-graph elements in the optimal location automatically.